Indexing (motion)

 Indexing in reference to motion is moving (or being moved) into a new position or location quickly and easily but also precisely.
-When indexing a machine part, its new location is known to within a few hundredths of a millimeter (thousandths of an inch), or often even to within a few thousandths of a millimeter (ten-thousandths of an inch), despite the fact that no elaborate measuring or layout was needed to establish that location.
+When indexing a machine part, its new location is known to within a few hundredths of a millimeter (thousandths of an inch) or better, despite the fact that no new elaborate measuring or layout was needed to establish that location.
 In reference to multi-edge cutting inserts, indexing is the process of exposing a new cutting edge for use.
 Indexing is a necessary kind of motion in many areas of mechanical engineering and machining.
 An object that indexes, or can be indexed, is said to be indexable.

 Usually when the word indexing is used, it refers specifically to rotation.
 That is, indexing is most often the quick and easy but precise rotation of a machine part through a certain known number of degrees.
 For example, Machinery's Handbook, 25th edition, in its section on milling machine indexing, says, "Positioning a workpiece at a precise angle or interval of rotation for a machining operation is called indexing."
 In addition to that most classic sense of the word, the swapping of one part for another, or other controlled movements, are also sometimes referred to as indexing, even if rotation is not the focus.